LadyMalande/NSWI145/README.md

     1) Send mail to given recipient for given order number
     2) Create PDF file receipt with information about the order and return local path to the created PDF file

+03-wsdl: uploaded 2/2 in repo

-03-wsdl: uploaded 1/2, ReceiptWSDL: FAULT can be loaded to SOAP UI and receive messages back, but the ReceiptService is not getting the parameters (makePDF creates objednavky0.pdf instead of using the passed parameter, which never arrives to the service
+ReceiptWSDL: FAULT can be loaded to SOAP UI and receive messages back, but the ReceiptService is not getting the parameters (makePDF creates objednavky0.pdf instead of using the passed parameter, which never arrives to the service

-        MailWSDL: TODO
+MailWSDL: uploaded, but FAULTy as ReceiptWSDL = service does not receive parameters

 04-intermediary: